-Sales and marketing expenses increased 26.2% to \$38.6 million for the year ended December 31, 2014 as compared with \$30.6 million for the prior year due to increases in all three segments.
-Consolidated sales and marketing expenses as a percentage of total consolidated revenue increased to 9.5% for the year ended December 31, 2014 as compared with 9.3% for the prior year.
-Sales and marketing expenses in the CA-NA segment increased 18.6% year ended December 31, 2014 over the prior year due to an increase in personnel expense to support the growth of the business and in marketing related activities.
-Sales and marketing expenses for the CA-ROW segment increased 59.0% for the year ended December 31, 2014 over the prior year due to the buildup of our sales and marketing teams and increased customer care efforts in connection with the commercial launch of international service.
-Sales and marketing expenses in the BA segment increased 21.3% for the year ended December 31, 2014 over the prior year due to an increase in personnel expense to support the growth of the business, new product launches and the rebranding of our BA segment from Aircell to Gogo Business Aviation.
+Sales and marketing expenses increased 33.3% to \$56.1 million for the year ended December 31, 2015 as compared with \$42.1 million for the prior year due to increases in all three segments.
+Consolidated sales and marketing expenses as a percentage of total consolidated revenue was 11.2% for the year ended December 31, 2015 as compared with 10.3% for the prior year.

+Sales and marketing expenses in the CA-NA segment increased 30.3% for the year ended December 31, 2015 over the prior year due to an increase in personnel expense (including bonus and stock-based compensation expense) and outside services to support the growth of the business and marketing related activities.
+Sales and marketing expenses for the CA-ROW segment increased 44.0% for the year ended December 31, 2015 over the prior year due to increased personnel (which includes bonus and stock-based compensation expense), consulting services and travel to support the growth of the business and, to a lesser extent, customer care efforts in connection with the commercial launch of international service.
+Sales and marketing expenses in the BA segment increased 30.6% for the year ended December 31, 2015 over the prior year due to an increase in personnel expense (which includes bonus and stock-based compensation expense) to support the growth of the business and new product launches.

-We expect our sales and marketing expenses to increase in future periods as we increase advertising and promotional initiatives for new product offerings and the commencement of our service on aircraft operated by new airline partners, focus on improving customer satisfaction, and expand programs to retain our existing users.
-We also expect sales and marketing expenses to increase in future periods as we support our continued international expansion.
-In addition, the commission component of sales and marketing expenses at BA will fluctuate with its equipment revenue.
-We expect consolidated sales and marketing expenses to remain relatively flat as a percentage of consolidated revenue in the near-term, as we launch new airline partnerships but to decrease as a percentage of consolidated revenue in the long-term.
+We expect our sales and marketing expenses to increase in future periods as we expand our international marketing initiatives, commence service on aircraft operated by new airline partners both in CA-NA and CA-ROW, increase advertising and promotional initiatives for new product offerings and expand programs to retain and support our existing users.
+In addition, the commission component of sales and marketing expenses at BA will fluctuate with equipment revenue.
+We expect consolidated sales and marketing expenses to remain relatively flat as a percentage of consolidated revenue in the near-term as we launch new airline partnerships but to decrease as a percentage of consolidated revenue in the long-term.